Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 ❯ ng -c local_hostname:1234 -c 127.0.0.1:445
 # Your local machine now has access to that remote port 445 on 127.0.0.1:445
 ```
-# Port 'spoofing' - Forward incoming connections to local port:
+### Port 'spoofing' - Forward incoming connections to local port:
 ```
 # Listen on port 1234 and forward connections to ssh server
 ❯ ng -l 1234 -c 127.0.0.1:22
 ```
-# Thoughts?
+# That's it!

+So there you have it - if this peaked your interest why not grab a copy of Netgopher and have a messaround, or read the source?
 If you have any thoughts, I welcome issues, pulls, emails, tweets and more, just hit one of the socials below.
 I hope I've insipired you to check out some Go, or even program a little in something - anything.

+## Get your copy on sale

-If you're into this, [Humble Bundle](https://www.humblebundle.com/) also host periodic super cheap sales of No Starch Press books- that's where I got my copy (in eBook form) and it might be a good idea to keep your eyes peeled for similar sales in future.
+It's also worth noting that if you're into this, [Humble Bundle](https://www.humblebundle.com/) also host periodic super cheap sales of No Starch Press books- that's where I got my copy (in eBook form) and it might be a good idea to keep your eyes peeled for similar sales in future.
 Peace!